histfitter/histfitter/README.md

 ### Recommended Root version

-Recommended Root version is `6.28/00`.
+The recommended Root version is `6.28/04`.
 This version of HistFitter is not compatible with ROOT versions < 6.28.
 The minimum cmake version is `3.21`.

 An LCG release with the correct ROOT, Python, and cmake versions can be loaded on lxplus via the ATLAS software setup: